We may earn money or products from the companies mentioned in this post.

 The first time I ever tasted Indian Pudding was at the Red Lion Inn in Stockbridge, MA.
 This recipe was brought to our country by the pilgrims and originally cornmeal mush.
 On special occasions, some ingenious pilgrim added molasses, eggs and different spices to make it into a dessert.

-Rob loves Indian Pudding & I have tried many different recipes but he likes this one best.
-Most recipes don’t call for maple syrup but this one does & it cuts down on the amount of molasses so has a lighter flavor.
+I have tried many different recipes for this dessert, but Rob likes this one best.
+Most don’t call for maple syrup but this one does & it cuts down on the amount of molasses so has a lighter flavor.
 My nephew, Nate produces maples syrup in Upstate New York & every year we are the recipients of some of this delicious nectar.
 I have to tell you about Nate.
 Nate should have been born 100 years ago.
 Not only does Nate make maple syrup, but he’s also an avid hunter and fisherman & he even built his own log cabin using old-fashioned tools.
 The last time I talked to him he said he was going to make charcoal!.
 WHY?…I HAVE NO IDEA.

 Classic Indian PUdding